shevitku420-ux/openshot-qt/README.md

 GNU General Public License for more details.

 You should have received a copy of the GNU General Public License along with OpenShot Library.
-If not, see <http://www.gnu.org/licenses/>.
+If not, see <http://www.gnu.org/licenses/>.from moviepy.editor import VideoFileClip clip = VideoFileClip("video.mp4") final = clip.subclipped(1, 5)  # ตัดจาก 1-5 วินาที
+final.write_videofile("output.mp4")